sammyhenningsson/hal_presenter/README.md

     current_user && resource.user.id == current_user.id
   end
 ```
 Notice the instance method `#edit?` which is typically used by [Pundit](https://github.com/elabs/pundit).
 That method is called from the block belonging to the rule for the edit link.
-This means that we can use the same policy class both for serialization and for authorization (and have the rules in one place).
-This is great since we should only provide links to actions that are possible/authorized and we don't want to sync this between controller code and serialization code.
+This means that we can use the same policy class both for serialization and for authorization (and have all the rules in one place).
+This is great since we should only provide links to actions that are possible (authorized) and we don't want to sync this between controller code and serialization code.